 - Don’t leave home without the Rough Guide To Amsterdam,!
 It’s got loads of information that together with this guide, will be your best friend in Amsterdam.

 - Browse through this collection of online tickets to Amsterdam’s various sites, tours, and experiences.
 Tickets are immediately issued and delivered by email, and in certain cases, you can also enter via a ‘special queue’ (a.k.a skip the line).
+If you plan to combine multiple museum visits, consider getting the I Amsterdam Card which also offers free use of public transportation, canal cruise, and additional perks.

 - Amsterdam is a city of walking and in the center, nothing is too far.
 Get your walking shoes ready as it’s the best way to explore Amsterdam.
 Navigating the seemingly similar looking canals can be confusing but it’s also part of the fun.